Visitors are no Beta Testers – Automated Acceptance Tests

 At Inpsyde, we offer our customers the opportunity to formalize these acceptance criteria in order to make them testable computer-assisted.
-In addition to the manual acceptance by the customer, an automated acceptance of all acceptance criteria, which have been worked out so far, takes place before each go live.
-Especially for complex systems such as online shops or communities, we recommend such automation, as it guarantees the functioning of a website not only at the time of the go-live of a feature, but also beyond that.
+In addition to the manual acceptance by the customer, there is an automated acceptance of all acceptance criteria, which have been worked out so far, takes place before each go-live.
+Especially for complex systems such as online shops or communities, we recommend such automation, as it guarantees the functioning of a website not only at the time of the go-live of a feature but also beyond that.

 Four reasons for automated Acceptance Tests

-After the first go live, further adaptations and extensions usually take place.
-Findings about the actual user behavior, the further development of the company, new product features and much more must be implemented in the website.
+After the first go-live, further adaptations and extensions usually take place.
+Findings about the actual user behavior, the further development of the company, new product features and much more must be implemented on the website.
 So, you write acceptance tests for these innovations, too, and you test the new features.
-However, before the go live you don’t only perform an automated tests of the new feature, but also of the existing ones.
+However, before the go-live, you don’t only perform automated tests of the new feature, but also of the existing ones.
 In this way, you can identify existing requirement conflicts and eliminate them at an early stage.

 Open Source Software evolves